WWE ThunderDome: Reception

 Early reviews of the ThunderDome were largely positive.
 Pro Wrestling Torch ran a poll on their website, and over 50% of respondents indicated that the ThunderDome was "way better" than the shows produced at the WWE Performance Center, while 23% said it was "a little better."
 Two-thirds of the respondents also said the ThunderDome exceeded their expectations.
 Nearly half of the respondents said they were more likely to watch WWE's programming due to the ThunderDome setup.
 In an early review by John Clark of Wrestle Zone, he said the experience of attending as a virtual fan was "cool" but "forgettable."

 In November 2020, WWE Chief Brand Officer Stephanie McMahon said that while ratings had dropped during the company's time at the Performance Center, the ratings did increase with the move to the ThunderDome, although the exact numbers were not revealed.
 She did note that each ThunderDome show up to that point had 1,000 virtual fans in attendance and that there had been over 100,000 entry requests since launch.
 During the first three months, there were over 130,000 entry requests to access the ThunderDome website.
 By January 2021, there were 500,000 registered users.
 Additionally, 226 countries and territories had been represented, 70% of the virtual spectators had returned multiple times, and each show had 100% full capacity of virtual fans.
 By March 2021, there had been over 650,000 entry requests.

 Awards

-WWE and The Famous Group also received awards for the WWE ThunderDome as a virtual fan experience as well as for its technological innovation.
+WWE received awards for the WWE ThunderDome as a virtual fan experience as well as for its technological innovation.
 At the 2020 SPORTEL Awards, the ThunderDome earned top honors in the "Virtual Fan Experience" category.
 During the 2021 Cynopsis Sports Media Awards, it received the award for "Best Tech Innovation During the COVID-19 Pandemic."
 At the 2021 Cablefax FAXIES Awards, which "recognize excellence in PR and marketing across the industry," the WWE ThunderDome earned the award for "New Product or Launch."